Coherent dynamics of flavor mode entangled neutrinos: Measures of quantum coherence

 where $D\left(\rho,\delta\right)={\rm Tr} |\rho-\delta|$ is the trace-norm distance between $\rho$ and $\delta$.
 A smaller \(C_{\text{tr}}(\rho)\) value implies that the state is closer to the nearest incoherent state, and hence, has less coherence.
 Conversely, a larger value indicates that the state is further away from the incoherent state, implying a higher degree of quantum coherence.
 It is still unknown whether $C_{tr}$ obeys the strong monotonicity condition $\boldsymbol{\rm C_2'}$ \textit{in general}.

-However, for two-qubit Bell-diagonal states, such as those encountered in the two-flavor mode-entangled neutrino case, the trace norm of coherence \( C_{tr} \) coincides with the \( l_1 \)-norm of coherence \( C_{l_1} \), thereby making it a proper measure of coherence in this context\footnote{It is important to note that this equivalence between \( C_{tr} \) and \( C_{l_1} \) does not extend to general two-qubit states, where the relationship between these measures can differ significantly.}\cite{Rana:2016vgn,Bromley:2014gna}.
+However, for two-qubit Bell-like pure states, such as those encountered in the two-flavor mode-entangled neutrino case, the trace norm of coherence \( C_{tr} \) coincides with the \( l_1 \)-norm of coherence \( C_{l_1} \), thereby making it a proper measure of coherence in this context\footnote{It is important to note that this equivalence between \( C_{tr} \) and \( C_{l_1} \) does not extend to general two-qubit states, where the relationship between these measures can differ significantly.}\cite{Rana:2016vgn,Bromley:2014gna}.
 As a result, for the two-flavor mixing scenario involving two-qubit neutrinos, the trace norm of coherence \( C_{tr}^{2f}\left(\rho_{\alpha,2}\right) \) is effectively equal to the \( l_1 \)-norm of coherence \( C_{l_1}^{2f}\left(\rho_{\alpha,2}\right) \), which can be computed using the expression provided in Eq. \eqref{2l1}.
 For pure qubit states \( \ket{\psi}\bra{\psi} \), the nearest incoherent state is simply \( \delta = \rho_D = \text{diag}\left\{\ket{\psi}\bra{\psi}\right\} \), where \( \rho_D \) is the dephased state.
 However, this straightforward identification does not hold for states with dimensions higher than 2, i.e., for \( d > 2 \).
-For qutrits, determining the optimal incoherent state becomes more challenging unless specific one-qutrit density matrices are considered, for which the eigenvalues of \( \rho - \delta \) are calculable, thus enabling the computation of \( D\left(\rho, \delta\right) \).
-When the incoherent Kraus operators \( K_\ell \) are restricted to \( 2 \times 2 \) and \( 3 \times 3 \) (or \( 3 \times 2 \)) matrices, the measure satisfies the strong monotonicity condition \( \boldsymbol{\rm C_2'} \) and thus qualifies as a proper measure of coherence.

-It is well understood that obtaining an analytic expression for \( C_{tr} \) is challenging, even for relatively simple cases such as pure qutrits.
-This often necessitates the use of semidefinite programming methods that rely on symmetric extensions \cite{Doherty:2004cep}.
-In \cite{Rana:2016vgn}, a thorough investigation into the strong monotonicity of \( C_{tr} \) across general quantum states was conducted, and no violations of the condition \( \boldsymbol{\rm C_2'} \) were found.
-This led to the hypothesis that the strong monotonicity of \( C_{tr} \) might be universally satisfied by all quantum states \footnote{The authors of \cite{Rana:2016vgn} were unable to uniformly generate the incoherent channels.} \cite{Shao:2014}.

 \textbf{Coherence concurrence}: A relatively new and rigorous measure of quantum coherence, known as coherence concurrence, was introduced in \cite{Yan:2017sgd} to explore the interplay and interconversion between two fundamental aspects of quantumness: entanglement and coherence.
 This measure provides a deeper understanding of the relationship between these two critical quantum resources, especially in systems where both coherence and entanglement play significant roles.
 The coherence concurrence is particularly relevant in the study of complex quantum systems, where it serves as a valuable tool for analyzing and quantifying the intertwined nature of coherence and entanglement.
 The coherence concurrence is based on the \(\frac{d(d-1)}{2}\)-dimensional symmetric generalized GGM matrices, which serve as the symmetric generators of the \(\mathrm{SU}(d)\) Lie-algebra.
 These matrices are instrumental in capturing the multi-level structure of quantum states in higher-dimensional systems.
 Specifically, the symmetric GGM matrices are given by \(\Lambda_{s}^{i,j} = \ket{i}\bra{j} + \ket{j}\bra{i}\), where \(1 \leq i < j \leq d\).